12 Things to Consider Before Purchasing Gemstone Jewelry

 Citrine gemstone earring jacket set by MONOLISA

 The cut of a gemstone affects sparkle, shape, visual size, and overall style.
-Round, oval, pear, cushion, marquise, and emerald cuts each create a different look.
+Round, oval, pear, cushion, marquise, emerald, and trillion cuts each create a different appearance.
+Some cuts are designed to maximize brilliance and light reflection, while others emphasize color, size, or unique geometric shapes.

 Gemstone Cutting Styles

 Carat weight does not always tell the full story.
-Two gemstones with the same carat weight may look different depending on their shape, depth, and dimensions.
+Two gemstones with the same carat weight may look very different depending on their shape, depth, proportions, and measurements.
+This is why professional jewelers often discuss both carat weight and millimeter size when describing a gemstone.

 Millimeters to Carat Chart